1985 Greek constitutional crisis: First stage

-On 6 March 1985, New Democracy announced that they would support Karamanlis' second Presidency term, while on the same day, the KKE party declared that they would put forward their candidate.
-The press anticipated that Papandreou would also support Karamanlis, since he had assured Karamanlis his support in person.
-However, Papandreou changed his mind at the last moment, siding with the Left-wing of PASOK, which did not want Karamanlis, and instead backed Christos Sartzetakis (a Supreme Court of Greece judge known for his principled handling of the 1963 murder of Left-wing deputy Grigoris Lambrakis and viewed favorably by the Left, and a protagonist in Costas Gavras' 1969 movie "Z" based on the novel of Vassilis Vassilikos).
+On 6 March 1985, New Democracy announced it would support Karamanlis' second Presidency term, while on the same day, the KKE party announced it would put forward its candidate.
+The press anticipated Papandreou would also support Karamanlis, because he had personally assured Karamanlis of his support.
+Papandreou, however, changed his mind at the last moment, siding with the left wing of PASOK, which did not want Karamanlis, and instead backed Christos Sartzetakis, a Supreme Court judge known for his principled handling of the 1963 murder of left-wing deputy Grigoris Lambrakis and favorably viewed by the left.
 The announcement occurred at the Central Committee of PASOK on 9 March.
-This move surprised some of Papanderou's ministers, much of his party's rank-and-file, and even Sartzetakis himself, who was not consulted in advance.
-Later on, it was revealed that the supposedly spontaneous change of mind was to camouflage Papandreou's long-held constitutional designs since Sartzetakis not only knew about it well in advance but also that there had been two other judicial figures who rejected Papandreou's offer.
-At the same time, Papandreou announced plans for a constitutional reform, which rekindled the debate about the form of the republic and further polarized the political environment by damaging the consensus between the two dominant political parties, PASOK and New Democracy, that existed between 1981 and 1985.
+This move surprised some of Papanderou's ministers, much of his party's rank-and-file, and Sartzetakis himself, who was not consulted in advance.
+Later, it was revealed that the supposedly spontaneous change of mind was to camouflage Papandreou's long-held constitutional designs because Sartzetakis knew about it well in advance, and because two other judicial figures had rejected Papandreou's offer.
+At the same time, Papandreou announced plans for a constitutional reform, which restarted the debate about the form of the republic, and further polarized the political environment by damaging the consensus between the two dominant political parties, PASOK and New Democracy, that existed between 1981 and 1985.

-Papandreou also argued that it would be illogical for Karamanlis to preside over any constitutional reform since much of the constitution of 1974 was heavily influenced by Karamanlis himself.
-Mitsotakis accused Papandreou of creating a constitutional crisis to remove Karamanlis from office to establish a totalitarian constitution.
-Papandreou informed Karamanlis of his decision via his deputy, Antonios Livanis, as he could not bring himself to do so in person.
-In response, Karamanlis resigned from the Presidency on 10 March 1985, two weeks before the termination of his term, and was replaced by PASOK's Speaker of the Hellenic Parliament, Ioannis Alevras, as acting president.
+Papandreou also argued it would be illogical for Karamanlis to preside over any constitutional reform because he had influenced much of the 1974 constitution.
+Mitsotakis accused Papandreou of creating a constitutional crisis to remove Karamanlis from office and establish a totalitarian constitution.
+Papandreou informed Karamanlis of his decision via his deputy, Antonios Livanis, because he could not bring himself to do so in person.
+In response, Karamanlis resigned from the Presidency on 10 March 1985, two weeks before the end of his term, and was replaced by PASOK's Speaker of the Hellenic Parliament, Ioannis Alevras, as acting president.

+Scholars differ on the motive behind Papandreou's actions.
+According to the historians John Koliopoulos and Thanos Veremis, and political scientist Kevin Featherstone, the crisis was motivated by Papandreou's desire to divert the Greek electorate's attention from the worsening state of the Greek economy; unemployment increased under PASOK from 2.7% in 1980 to 7.8% in 1985, annual inflation of the order of 20%, widening trade deficits.
+According to a public-opinion survey by Eurobarometer, the number of Greeks who believed the economic situation worsened increased from 37.7% in 1983 to 70.2% in 1985, while those who believed the economy improved fall from 31.5% to 12.8% in the same period.
+Constitutional scholar Aristovoulos Manesis argued that the constitutional revision was a pretext to justify the removal of Karamanlis, which would remind left-leaning voters, as the elections were approaching, that PASOK remained faithful to its revolutionary left-wing origins.